-With 19 fellowships won in the 2018 call, Ca’ Foscari has not only bested its own record in Italy, but it has also managed to move up in European rankings, leaping to the 6th place, right after the prestigious Universities of Copenhagen, Cambridge and Oxford, the Imperial College London and Birmingham and ahead of the Queen Mary London, the University College London, Leuven, the Epfl in Lausanne and the ETH in Zurich.
-We let the numbers speak for themselves.
+With 23 fellowships won in the 2019 call, Ca’ Foscari has not only bested its own record in Italy, but it has also managed to move up in European rankings, leaping to the 4th place, right after prestigious Universities such as Copenhagen, Cambridge and Oxford and ahead of institutions like the Imperial College of London, the University of Leuven and the ETH in Zurich.
+We let numbers speak for themselves.

 2. Make your experience last more with Marie Curie +1

-Ca’ Foscari is the only European university where Individual Fellowship recipients are offered a contract for an additional year, if they apply for an ERC grant or a Horizon 2020 project.
-This opportunity, which goes by the name of “Marie Curie +1” has been recognized as a best practice by the European Commission and it truly makes a big difference.
+Ca’ Foscari is the only European university where Individual Fellowship recipients can be offered a contract for an additional year, if they apply for an ERC grant or a Horizon 2020 project.
+This opportunity, which goes by the name of “Marie Curie +1” has been recognized as a best practice by the European Commission and truly makes a big difference.